chonglab-pitt/chonglab-pitt.github.io/_pages/join_us.md

 {% include figure image_path="/assets/images/pittsburgh.jpg" alt="Pittsburgh Panorama" %}

 ## Postdocs
-All postdoc positions in the lab have been filled.
-Contact ltchong AT pitt DOT edu if you are interested in applying for NIH, NSF, or other postdoctoral fellowships.
+To apply for a postdoc position, please email a cover letter and CV (with contact information for two references) to ltchong AT pitt DOT edu.

 ## Graduate Students
 Positions are available for graduate students with interests in computational biophysics or chemistry.
 To be considered for a position, please apply to one of the following graduate programs at the University of Pittsburgh.